dlang/DIPs/docs/process-reviews.md

 * the DIP enters Community Review in the first week of Month A.
 * after Community Review, the DIP author will have four weeks to complete any required revisions.
 * in the third week of Month B, the Final Review begins.
-* after Final Review, no revisions are required after the Final Review is complete and no other DIP is under active consideration, so the DIP may immediately move into Formal Assessment.
+* after Final Review, no revisions are required and no other DIP is under active consideration, so the DIP may immediately move into Formal Assessment.
 * the language maintainers have enough information to render a verdict on the DIP within 30 days.

 So in the best-case scenario, a DIP will require two - three months to go from Community Review to acceptance or rejection.
 The DIP manager will strive to keep the process as short as possible, but it should be expected that the best-case scenario will be rare and a period of four or five months will be more common.